JMRI: MERG CBUS Node Manager

 A node number is requested by the holding down the FLiM button on a node.

-While the JMRI MERG CBUS Node Config Tool is running, it will listen for individual modules requesting a node number.
+JMRI can listen for modules requesting a node number.

 On hearing a node number request, an allocation popup window will be displayed.